TheBoyMoe/learn-co-exercises/09-javascript-review/notes/50-js-cheatsheet.md

 }
 ```

-If we place the first() unction in second(), it's lexical scope changes, it now finds 'myVar' in the second() function, it's immediate outer scope is now the second() function.
+If we place the first() function in second(), it's lexical scope changes, it now finds 'myVar' in the second() function, it's immediate outer scope is now the second() function.

+**First Class Functions**

+Re-cap statements vs expressions
+- statement -> unit of code that does someting
+- expression -> unit of code that produces a value

+First-class functions can:
+- be assigned to a variable as a value
+- be passed to a function as an arg
+- can be returned from a function as a value
+- can be stored as a data structure, as elements within an array or as properties of an object.

 **Common Javascript Errors**